Sponsored

 K = F/X where F is the force applied and X is the extension.

 From the graph above, the graph has the force on the vertical axis and the extension on the horizontal axis.
-This is a departure from the conventional way of plotting the result because the gradient of the straight section of this graph turns to be an important quantity, known as the force constant of the spring.
+This is a departure from the conventional way of plotting the result because the gradient of the straight section of this graph turns out to be an important quantity, known as the force constant of the spring.

-The extension x is directly proportional to the applied force F. The behaviour of the spring in the linear region OA of the graph can be expressed by the following equation.
+The extension x is directly proportional to the applied force F. The behavior of the spring in the linear region OA of the graph can be expressed by the following equation.
 Force constant = the slope (gradient) of the graph.

 X directly proportional to F